Daeraxa/Pulsar-edit-.github/guides/runbooks/secrets.md

 **DESCRIPTION**

-The AppleID of a developer Apple account, that allows us to sign macOS binaries produced in GitHub Actions.
+The AppleID of a developer Apple account.
+Allows us to sign macOS binaries produced in GitHub Actions.

 **IMPORTANT**